BUCS110-B1-Fall2024/final-project-salman/final_project/README.md

 ## CS110 B1 Final Project Fall , 2024

 ## Team Members
+Salman Rahman
 ## Project Description

 This game is a recreation of the popular game, Snake.
 There will be a snake who has to go around and eat it's food and it has to try and get as big as possible without running into a wall or running into itself.
+I have also added a fun feature at the end of the game where you can read a random fun fact.

 ## GUI Design